 The preliminary opioid-related deaths during the first 9 months (Jan-Sep) of 2018 (89) is 20% higher than the number of deaths (74) from the same period last year (Jan-Sep 2017).

-Opioid-related deaths are increasing annually in Hamilton.
-In May through July of 2017, there were 23 confirmed and 6 probable deaths among Hamilton residents.
-In comparison, there were 11 opioid-related deaths in the same time period in 2016.
+In 2017, there were 88 confirmed deaths among Hamilton residents.
+In comparison, there were 52 opioid-related deaths in 2016 (representing a 65% increase in the death rate).
 Note that probable deaths are those for which the investigation to determine cause of death is ongoing.

 How Hamilton compares

-Between 2005 and 2016, and for May through July of 2017, Hamilton had a higher rate of opioid-related deaths when compared to the provincial average.
-Preliminary data indicate that in May through July of 2017, Hamilton's opioid-related death rate was 2x higher than the provincial rate.
+Between 2005 and 2017, Hamilton had a higher rate of opioid-related deaths when compared to the provincial average.
+Preliminary data indicate that in 2017, Hamilton's opioid-related death rate was 72% higher than the provincial rate.
 In 2016, Hamilton's rate was 48% higher than Ontario's.

 For more information about opioid-related deaths in Ontario, view the Public Health Ontario's Interactive Opioid Tool.